Melania Calls Secret Service After Peter Fonda Says Barron Should Be Placed In A ‘Cage With Pedophiles’

-Peter Fonda reacted on Twitter to the zero-tolerance policy that is separating migrant children from their families.
+Peter Fonda reacted on Twitter to the zero-tolerance policy that is allegedly separating migrant children from their families.
 During a series of controversial tweets, Fonda said that “WE SHOULD RIP BARRON TRUMP FROM HIS MOTHER’S ARMS AND PUT HIM IN A CAGE WITH PEDOPHILES…” The tweet has since been deleted, presumably since the Secret Service got involved.

 The Office of the First Lady has reportedly called the Secret Service of the threat of kidnapping, according to the Daily Caller.
 Spokeswoman Stephanie Grisham said that “The tweet is sick and irresponsible and [Secret Service] has been notified.”

 Fonda didn’t target just Barron Trump, either.
-Fonda said that Press Secretary Sarah Sanders’ three children ought to be kidnapped and locked in a basement.
+Reportedly, Fonda said that Press Secretary Sarah Sanders’ three children ought to be kidnapped and locked in a basement.
 Also, Fonda wanted people to target the children of Border Patrol and ICE agents by harassing them at their homes and schools.

 The Trump family is not new to threats to their life or well-being.
 Since Donald Trump has become president, the Secret Service has been called in to investigate various cases.
 One of the most publicized was the incident with Kathy Griffin, who shared a photo of herself holding up a bloody and realistic-looking head of Donald Trump.
 She was questioned by the Secret Service for an hour, but most of all, the incident was a major blow to her comedy career.

 Griffin hasn’t forgotten the ordeal or the problems that the controversy caused her, and on Wednesday went on a rant against Melania on Twitter, saying “F*** you, Melanie.
-You know damn well your husband can end this immediately…you feckless complicit piece of shit,” according to the Huffington Post.
+You know da*n well your husband can end this immediately…you feckless complicit piece of sh*t,” according to the Huffington Post.

 NEW: Melania Trump called the Secret Service over Peter Fonda’s threatening tweet about Barron.
 More here: https://t.co/CEgppR3a7i pic.twitter.com/AlZ17Lgbkl